• Mental Health

 In therapy, a psychotherapist will utilize various techniques and strategies to combat depression by helping the individual create a sense of control and well-being.
 Therapy is available in numerous settings like schools, doctors’ offices, community mental health centers, hospitals, and private practice locations across the country.

-Effective therapies for double depression include:3,7,8
+Effective forms of double depression therapy include:3,7,8

 Medication

-Is Double Depression More Difficult to Treat?
+What Makes Double Depression More Difficult to Treat?

 As double depression is the emergence of both major depressive and persistent depressive disorders, the treatment must focus on addressing and resolving each of these conditions.
 The presence of double depression is more difficult to treat than either condition separately.

-How to Get Help for Double Depression
+How to Get Help For Double Depression

 How to Get Help For a Loved One